Months of QA, completed in hours with OwlityAI.

 Pro tip:

-Defect Isolation Time means how long it takes to locate the root cause once a test fails.
+Defect Isolation Time — how long AI functional testing takes to locate the root cause once a test fails.
 AI tools with visual diffs and network validation halve this metric.

 QA team productivity and morale